Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Reveal:

 * All Special Objectives (if playing a duel, exclude Sovereign and Magisterial)
-* 3 random Public Stage I Objectives
+* 3 random Stage I Public Objectives
 * 1 random Preliminary Objective (not if playing a duel)
+* 3 random Stage II Public Objectives

 <a name="Setup_FinalisingSetup">
 **13) Finalising Setup**